zerynth/docs/docs/reference/libs/adafruit/bluefruit/docs/examples.md

 ## Serial over BLE

-A simple example to extablish a serial connection over BLE from your board to a smartphone.
+A simple example to establish a serial connection over BLE from your board to a smartphone.

 ```main.py```